rbrogan/tcl-gen/test/README-test.txt

 flip.test
      Tests for the command Flip.
 foreach.test
-     Tests for the command Foreach. foreachrecord.test
+     Tests for the command ForEach. foreachrecord.test
      Tests for the command ForeachRecord. getdbglobal.test